Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Nonequilibrium thermodynamics of Gaussian Phase Packets

-where $k_B$ is Boltzmann's constant, and $S_0$ is a constant for a given system with a constant number of atoms.
+where $k_B$ is Boltzmann's constant, and $S_0$ is a constant for a given system with a \Revision{fixed} number of atoms.
 The entropy rate of change follows as

-Overall, equations~\eqref{eq: phaseSpaceEq} govern the phase-space motion of a system of atoms and contain $6N + 36 N (N+1)/2$ equations, solving which is even more computationally expensive than solving the state-space governing equations of MD.
-As a simplifying assumption, \citet{ma1993approximate} and Heller~\citep{heller1975time} assumed the statistical independence of atoms (i.e., of states in the quantum analogue), which implies
+\Revision{Equations}~\eqref{eq: phaseSpaceEq} govern the phase space motion of a system of atoms and contain \Revision{a total of $6N + 36 N (N+1)/2$ evolution} equations, solving which is even more computationally expensive than solving the state-space governing equations of MD. \Revision{Therefore, as} a simplifying assumption \citet{ma1993approximate} and \citet{heller1975time} assumed the statistical independence of atoms (\Revision{or} of states in the quantum analogue), which implies

-As shown in the following section, the assumption~\eqref{eq: InteratomicIndependence} severely limits the applicability of \eqref{eq: phaseSpaceEq}, since under this assumption the transport of heat is not correctly resolved in the evolution equations.
-Consequently, we may apply the phase-space evolution equations \eqref{eq: phaseSpaceEq} and \eqref{eq: lumpedMesodynamics} only for isentropic (reversible) finite temperature simulations of quasistatic and dynamic processes.
+\Revision{Although this assumption severely limits the applicability of \eqref{eq: phaseSpaceEq}, it admits a beneficial analytical treatment of the time evolution problem and allows us to gain new insight into the nature of correlations and, especially, into the quasistatic limit.
+Therefore, we use \eqref{eq: phaseSpaceEq} in the following.
+As we will demonstrate below, a consequence of assumption \eqref{eq: phaseSpaceEq} is that heat transport cannot be resolved correctly.} Consequently, we may apply the phase space evolution equations \eqref{eq: phaseSpaceEq} and \eqref{eq: lumpedMesodynamics} only for isentropic (reversible) finite temperature simulations of quasistatic and dynamic processes.